-Profile of typical investor This Compartment has been designed for investors who are looking for long term capital growth through exposure to alternative investment strategies. in the Compartment The amount considered reasonable to invest in the Compartment depends on each investor's individual situation.
+This Compartment has been designed for investors who are looking for long term capital growth through exposure to alternative investment strategies.

+The amount considered reasonable to invest in the Compartment depends on each investor's individual situation.
 Any calculation of this amount must take into account their personal assets and financial projects as well as their level of risk aversion.
 It is also strongly recommended that investors diversify their investments sufficiently so that they are not solely exposed to the risks of this Compartment.

-Compartment's Specific Risk The Compartment is exposed to the following risks which are more fully explained in the General Section under 6.
+The Compartment is exposed to the following risks which are more fully explained in the General Section under 6.
 "Risk Warnings":

-Factors Risk of capital loss
+- Risk of capital loss

-Interest rate risk
+- Interest rate risk

-Credit risk
+- Credit risk

+- Equity risk

-Liquidity risk
+- Liquidity risk

-Counterparty risk
+- Counterparty risk

-Risk inherent to commitments on futures contracts
+- Risk inherent to commitments on futures contracts

-Currency risk
+- Currency risk

-Discretionary management risk
+- Discretionary management risk

-Operational risk
+- Operational risk

-Risks relating to the use of SFTs (counterparty risk, operational risk, liquidity risk, legal risk, custody risk)
+- Risks relating to the use of SFTs (counterparty risk, operational risk, liquidity risk, legal risk, custody risk)

-Non-Investment Grade Securities
+- Non-Investment Grade Securities